 Released in 1975, "Rouge no Dengon" is a masterpiece representing the early career of Yumi Arai (now known as Yumi Matsutoya) and is one of the songs that colored the dawn of Japanese City Pop.
 Set to a light, American oldies-style sound, the song depicts a self-reliant yet charming woman who hops on a train to give her cheating lover a "punishment" he won't forget.

+In this article, we explore seven key phrases from the Japanese lyrics, including their romaji pronunciation and deeper cultural meaning.
 Below are seven culturally rich lyric expressions, explained with linguistic nuance for English speakers.

 1. あのひとのママに会うために 今ひとり 列車に乗ったの